Grants and funding

 Kangaroo Island Bushfire Recovery Fencing Grants

-The Kangaroo Island Bushfire Recovery Fencing Grant is available to help KI landholders replace or establish fencing to protect native vegetation burnt in the 2019-2020 Kangaroo Island fires.
+The Kangaroo Island Bushfire Recovery Fencing Grant is available to help KI landholders replace, or establish, fencing to protect burnt or unburnt native vegetation and revegetation projects within the 2019‑2020 firescar.
+This includes replacing fences lost in the recent floods.
 The funding can be provided retrospectively for fencing work that has already been completed, as well as fencing works that are underway or yet to commence.

-Funds will be paid upon completion and fencing must be completed by 31 May 2022.
+Funds are paid upon completion and fencing must be completed by 30 November 2022.

 The Kangaroo Island Bushfire Recovery Fencing Grants are: